Piano Sonata No. 2 (Rachmaninoff): Original edition

-First Movement (Allegro agitato)
+I. Allegro agitato

 The first movement of the second piano sonata is in sonata allegro form.
-The exposition begins with the first theme, which has a descending arpeggio that ends with a low B-flat octave followed by a B-flat minor chord.
+The exposition begins with the first theme, which has a descending arpeggio that ends with a low B♭ octave followed by a B♭ minor chord.
 The first theme area lasts until a cadenza-like passage creates a bridge into the second theme area.
-The second theme is in D-flat major, with a chorale-like texture that contrasts with the brilliance of the first theme.
+The second theme is in D♭ major, with a chorale-like texture that contrasts with the brilliance of the first theme.

 In the development section, which is split into three parts, there is much tonal instability with constantly changing key centers.
 Parts of this section use the left hand to imitate bells, with chromatic descending, alternating sevenths and thirds.

-The recapitulation restates the first two themes in B-flat minor.
-The final section of an extension to the recapitulation alternates between B-flat major and B-flat minor, leaving the tonic unclear until the coda.

-The coda, clearly in B-flat minor, repeats two themes seen earlier in the movement.
+The recapitulation restates the first two themes in B♭ minor.
+The final section of an extension to the recapitulation alternates between B♭ major and B♭ minor, leaving the tonic unclear until the coda.
+The coda, clearly in B♭ minor, repeats two themes seen earlier in the movement.

-Second Movement (Non allegro)
+II.
+Non allegro – Lento

 The second movement of the Piano Sonata is in two-part ternary form.
 A seven-measure interlude in G major links the first and second movements, after which there is a relative minor key area (E minor).
 The second movement's main theme is based on a motive of a sequentially repeated falling third.

 The second movement references material from the first movement, which is the first instance of cyclic unity in the sonata.
 For example, in the middle-section of this movement, the bell texture from the first movement is reestablished.

-Third Movement (Allegro molto)
+III.
+Allegro molto

 The third movement begins with a repetition of the interlude to the second movement, with the meter shifted from 4/4 to 3/4.
 This movement, again in sonata-allegro form, further utilizes cyclic unity by using themes from the first movement.
 The transition to the second theme area of the exposition introduces a new theme (in D major), unusual in sonata-allegro form.

 The development section, as in the first movement, is also split into three sub-sections.
 Similar to the exposition, it uses themes from the first movement in addition to the new themes introduced in the exposition.

-The recapitulation is in B-flat major, and states the first theme from the third movement only once.
+The recapitulation is in B♭ major, and states the first theme from the third movement only once.
 It utilizes another past theme expansively to lead toward the coda.
 The coda utilizes themes from the first movement and is highly chromatic and brilliant.